bmacer/coding-notes/today-i.md

 31 mar 2021
 - 11.1 in rust book, testing.
 Just read, need to practice coding.
+- 11.2 organizing tests
+- 11.3 understanding how tests are run

 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)